upvc windows spraying

 How to spray paint uPVC windows and doors?

-If you are set on doing your uPVC spraying yourself, it is important that you know what you are doing.
+If you are set on doing your uPVC spraying yourself, you must know what you are doing.
 There are 4 steps to uPVC spraying; so long as each of them is followed carefully, you should achieve a smooth finish.

 1. Prepare the uPVC windows